 |AHS 381||Concepts in Epidemiology||4|

 |PSYC 317||Developmental Psychology||4|

 |SOC 364||Urban Sociology||4|

-Because competition for entry into medical schools is significant, strong performance in academic course work and national admissions tests (MCAT) is essential.
-In 2017 there were 49,990 applicants nationwide.
+Because competition for entry into medical schools is significant, strong performance in academic course work and national admissions tests (MCAT) is important.
+In 2019 there were 51,455 applicants nationwide.
 Of these applicants, about 40% attended medical school the following year.
-Applicants who matriculated in 2016 nationally had an average GPA of 3.7.
+Applicants who matriculated in 2019 nationally had an average GPA of 3.7.
 For competency-based admissions, a holistic review of applicants includes evaluation of their experiences, attributes, and academic metrics.
 Good planning and careful preparation by Wheaton students and a comprehensive advising and counseling program provided by the Health Professions Office combine to enhance the possibilities of acceptance into medical school.

 Allied Health Professions